 Improvements to Pershore Road junction

-There are currently no formal controlled facilities to assist either pedestrians or cyclists when crossing the junction.
-There is also a need to make the junction operate more efficiently for all road users.
-Accessibility to public transport at the junction has also been highlighted as an issue.
+Previously, there were no formal controlled facilities to assist either pedestrians or cyclists when crossing the junction.
+There was also a need to make the junction operate more efficiently for all road users.
+Accessibility to public transport at the junction was also highlighted as an issue.

 The junction provides access to local residential areas in Edgbaston, Balsall Heath and Moseley as well as providing a direct route into the city centre.
 Major employers and trip attractors in the local area include Edgbaston Stadium, Aldi, BMI Priory Hospital and Cannon Hill Park.

 This scheme has been jointly funded by Sustrans National Cycle Network Activation Programme and Birmingham City Council.

 The following measures have been implemented as part of the scheme:

 - Pedestrian crossing facilities on each arm of the junction at Pershore Road/Priory Road/Edgbaston Road to make it safer for pedestrians crossing